 Who Should Not Fast?

-Also, those who suffer from anorexia nervosa or bulimia due to obsessive thoughts about food and body image should not engage in any type of restricted eating pattern such as intermittent fasting.
-However, these individuals would likely benefit greatly from therapeutic interventions which focus on normalizing eating patterns!
+- Also, those who suffer from anorexia nervosa or bulimia due to obsessive thoughts about food and body image should not engage in any type of restricted eating pattern such as intermittent fasting.

 Is Intermittent Fasting A Good Diet To Lose Weight Before A Vacation?